mpsitech/wznm-WhizniumSBE/README.md

 ### WhizniumSBE-backed projects

-Only few libraries are required, all of which are equipped with permissive licenses, allowing to deploy WhizniumSBE-backed software both as Open Source Software and commercially.
+Only few libraries are required, all of which are equipped with permissive licenses, allowing to deploy WhizniumSBE-backed software both as Open Source Software and commercially:

 - [Gnome libxml2](http://xmlsoft.org), to serlialize / deserialize XML blocks both for HTTP(S) transfers and preferences files
 - [GNU Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd), a lightweight multi-threading-capable web-server library included in every WhizniumSBE-backed project